bpasanek/puzzlepoesis/_people/braganza-vanessa.md

     - role: "Puzzle Design"
 ---

 Vanessa Braganza is an alumna of the U.Va.
 English department.
+She is currently a PhD candidate in English at Harvard University, studying early modern literature

 [<< Back <<](../people.html)